cmci/HTManalysisCourse/CentreCourseProtocol.md

 [Javadoc - IJ](http://rsbweb.nih.gov/ij/developer/api/ij/IJ.html)

-This is a documentation called "Javadoc" and is a reference for all the functionality that an Java applicaiton has.
+This is a documentation called "Javadoc" and is a reference for all the functionality that an Java application has.
 It's **VERY IMPORTANT** to understand how to use this documentation, so I wll explain in details.

-ImageJ is a collection of many classes, and you could find all those classes in this javadoc.
+ImageJ is a collection of many classes, and you could find all those classes in this Javadoc.
 The web page has side bar in the left side, and it is separated to the upper and the lower panels.
 The upper panel has its title "Packages" and the bottle panel is "Classes".
-As I have already said, ImageJ is a colleciton of many classes - and they are all listed in the bottom panel.
+As I have already said, ImageJ is a collection of many classes - and they are all listed in the bottom panel.

 Since there are many classes, they are organized in hierarchical way by "packages".
 You could imagine each packages as a folder in file system.
 For example, you could find a package named "ij".
 It means something like a folder named "ij", and for a package "ij.plugin.filter", its a folder "filter" under a folder "plguin" within a folder "ij" (in fact, class files are located in file system in this way).